Research Recap: This week in EPA Science

 By Kacey Fitzpatrick

-And if you have any comments or questions about what I share or about the week’s events, please submit them below in the comments section.
-My colleagues and I will contact our scientists and get back to you as soon as we can with answers.
-And don’t worry, I promise there won’t be any pop quizzes!
+If you have any comments or questions about what I share or about the week’s events, please submit them below in the comments section!

 About the Author: Writer Kacey Fitzpatrick recently joined the science communication team in EPA’s Office of Research and Development as a student contractor.